baumrock/RockForms/docs/process-input/readme.md

 ### Throwing Errors

-In `processInput` you can add custom logic and throw custom arrows like this:
+In `processInput` and `processSuccess` you can add custom logic and throw custom arrows like this:

 ```php
 public function processInput()